How To Create a Freelance Writing Portfolio (From Scratch)

 Additional Stuff to Include In Your Portfolio

 Some writers like to send their resumes, cover letters, and portfolios together.
 In these cases, you simply need to put links into your portfolio.
+But others prefer to only send the portfolio when applying for work (to avoid clogging their inbox with files).

 In that case, the portfolio needs to contain some basic info, including: